Jithendra9897/DESIGN_PROJECT-PD/README.md

 # DESIGN_PROJECT-PD

 ### AIM:
-To implement and design synthesis and simulation for uart using cadence - genus and innovus.
+To implement and design synthesis and simulation for uart using cadence - genus and innovus

 ### TOOLS REQUIRED:
 Functional Simulation: Incisive Simulator (ncvlog, ncelab, ncsim)